htrisal/603Project2/README.md

 # 603Project2
-Identifying subjects in thepose.mat dataset
+Identifying subjects in the pose.mat dataset

 Identifying handwritten digits in the MNIST dataset